 (tool_radius – tool_tip_radius) – chamfer_width – clearance

-This formula will keep the cut off the tip of the tool, which gives better cut conditions leading to longer tool life and better surface finish.
+This formula will keep the cut off the tool’s tip, which gives better cut conditions leading to longer tool life and better surface finish.
 The clearance value will keep the cut from going past the outer diameter of the tool.
-Make sure your tool radius is large enough to leave some space on either side of the cut, so you aren’t cutting directly at the outer diameter or the tip diameter.
+Ensure your tool radius is large enough to leave some space on either side of the cut, so you aren’t cutting directly at the outer diameter or the tip diameter.

 7 – Radius Milling